BastianKraemer/KeyMinder/README.md

 Consequently you can store all your login credentials for any host in a clear hierarchical structure and directly connect to them using "PuTTY", "WinSCP" or another application – all with the same data.
 All your data will be saved in a single file, which can be encrypted with AES-256.

-This sounds a bit technical, but KeyMinder is not just for IT experts, many features are part of optional "modules".
-If you don’t want to use those "SSH-Tools", just disable the module.
+This sounds a bit technical, but KeyMinder is not just for IT experts, many features are part of optional "plugins".
+If you don’t want to use those "SSH-Tools", just disable the plugin.

 **Note: This is only the first release of this project.
 The whole application is still in development.**